Energy & Sustainability Statements

 Whether you're extending your home or developing a large mixed-use scheme, our experienced consultants provide expert advice to ensure your project meets planning requirements.
 We will guide you through passive energy efficiency strategies and recommend appropriate renewable technologies tailored to your site.

-Our aim is to support your planning submission while optimising the design for quality, comfort, and minimal environmental impact.
+Our aim is to support your planning submission while optimising the design for quality, comfort, and minimal environmental impact, all within a fast turnaround.

 What is an Energy & Sustainability Statement?

-An Energy Statement is typically required for planning submissions.
+An Energy Statement is typically required for planning submissions for either commercial / residential / mixed-use developments.
 It reports the predicted carbon emissions of a proposed development and outlines the measures taken to reduce emissions in line with Building Regulations and local planning policies.

 Sustainability Statements relate more specifically to planning policies that cover sustainable building design, which may include climate resilience, biodiversity, green transport links, water use or flooding.
-Whilst they can be provided separately, there is often a lot of overlap and are often provided as a single document.
+Whilst Energy Statements and Sustainability Statements can be provided separately, there is often a lot of overlap and are often provided as a single 'Energy & Sustainability Statement' document.

-MACH has experience of providing planning stage energy and sustainability statements across the UK and are able to provide expert advice on the best energy strategies for your development.
+MACH has years pf experience of providing planning stage energy and sustainability statements across the UK and are able to provide expert advice on the best energy strategies for your development.

 If you have a planning condition that requires an energy or sustainability statement for your project, get in touch with one of our consultants where we can advise on the best low carbon strategy for your project.